Las Vegas in Southern Nevada has

 See Las Vegas Review Journal article featuring Bridgeopolis Chess

 Join us for our weekly Casual Chess night.
-We may also have other board games.
+We may also have other board games like Crokinole.

 Fee: FREE for Paid members.
 All others: $7.00